the Police Structured Interview

-Most law enforcement agencies include a personal interview with candidates before final selection.
-Many Police departments call this the Oral Board, as it usually involves more than one interviewer.
+Most law enforcement agencies include an oral interview with candidates before final selection.
+It might be called the Structured Interview, Oral Board or Panel Interview as it usually involves more than one interviewer.
 Regardless of what it is called, any face-to-face job interview is an opportunity that can make or break your final acceptance.

 The personal interview is usually held at department headquarters.
 Some agencies conduct personal interview at your home.
 It can include one of more members and may consist of active officers, sergeants, lieutenants, even captains, and a member of human resources or a member of the business community.

 Step one in your preparation is to learn as much as possible about the organization.
 Start with the agency website.
 Get a feel for the community, news and events and agency departments.
 Get a copy of the annual report.
 The annual report is chock full of information to include the budgets, crime statistics, calls for service, arrests made, etc. By reading a few pages you can learn more about the agency than most of its officers will know.

 Next go to the agency website.
 Scour the website.
 Go into every nook and cranny to unfold the department's mission statement, the chief's vision, community law enforcement policy, crime analysis, criminal investigations, traffic enforcement, dispatch center and traffic safety program, to name a few.

 Talk to department members.
 Pick their brain.
 What's a typical day, swing and graveyard shift like?
 What types of calls do they encounter most frequently?
 Is the city mostly residential?
 Are there many businesses?
 How many 'hot spots' such as 7-11's, banks and schools are there?
 What is the diversity of the department?
 Knowing some of these things will give you valuable points of reference when answering oral board questions.